-When it comes to changing habits about health, men can sometimes be a bit timid about the change.
+When it comes to changing habits about health, men can sometimes hesitate at the change.
 However, taking charge of your health shouldn’t be ignored.
-With November being all about raising awareness for men’s health issues, Dr. Stephen Greenfield, OrthoIndy foot and ankle specialist shares 6 easy tips men can follow to start living a healthier life.
+With November being all about raising awareness for men’s health issues, Dr. Stephen Greenfield, OrthoIndy foot and ankle specialist, shares six easy tips men can follow to start living a healthier life.

 - Vary your workouts.
 If you are a runner, try lifting weights.
 If you mostly hit the weight room, don’t forget cardio exercise.
 You’re not challenging your body if you always do the same workout.

 - Stretch.
 Stretching is the easiest thing to skip during a workout.
 However, it prevents injuries and keeps muscles flexible, strong and healthy.